demisto/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurity/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### saas-security-incidents-get
 ***
-Retrieve incidents from the Saas Security platform.
+Retrieve incidents from the SaaS Security platform.

 #### Base Command